-After having completed a minimum of 18 hours of completed graduate credit hours, students will enroll in ANTH 650 (Pedagogy) in the semester it is being offered in conjunction with the Introduction to Sociocultural Anthropology course (ANTH 201), usually in the student's third year of the program.
-Students are expected to assist the ANTH 201 instructor in matters of grading, lecturing, conducting review sessions, etc. according to the instructor's direction.
-During the semester that students are enrolled in ANTH 650 they will also (a) attend a specialized pedagogy workshop curated by the Center for Teaching Excellence and (b) (For students matriculating in fall 2015 or later) develop an undergraduate syllabus on a topic of their choosing.
-The instructor of ANTH 201 will provide feedback on the syllabus and when it is complete (and by the end of the semester of ANTH 650 at the latest).
-The syllabus must be submitted to the DGS and department administrator within 2 weeks after the end of the ANTH 650 semester.
+After having completed a minimum of 18 hours of graduate credit hours, students will enroll in ANTH 650 (Pedagogy) in the semester it is being offered in conjunction with a designated large undergraduate lecture course (such as Introduction to Sociocultural Anthropology or Medical Anthropology), usually in the student's third year of the program.
+The DGS will assign each student to the appropriate course based on considerations of class size and topical focus.
+Students are expected to assist the instructor of the course to which they are assigned in matters of grading, lecturing, conducting review sessions, etc. according to the instructor's direction; this may include course development and website content management according to the instructor's needs.
+During the semester it is being offered students will also (a) attend three specialized pedagogy workshops curated by the Center for Teaching Excellence and (b) develop an undergraduate syllabus on a topic of their choosing (see below).